oxisto/titan/README.md

-# titan
+# Titan

-EVE Industry Titan
+A simple go-based application that will help you become an industry titan in EVE Online.